Muhammad-Junaid-586/Junaid-demo/README.md

 # Junaid-demo
-this is for Git & Github class
+this is demo for Git & Github class